Bill Hopkins (footballer, born 1888): Life and career

 In June 1921, Hartlepools United of the newly formed Football League Third Division North paid a "substantial" transfer fee for Hopkins.
-He was appointed captain, played at centre half in the club's first Football League fixture, a 2–0 win away to Wrexham, and continued as a regular selection.
+He was appointed captain, played at centre-half in the club's first Football League fixture, a 2–0 win away to Wrexham, and continued as a regular selection.
 He missed a few weeks with influenza in early 1922, and despite a rumour that he was about to leave the club, he was ever-present for the rest of the season.
 Hopkins played regularly for the first half of the 1922–23 season before losing his place to Walker Hampson, and he was listed for transfer at a fee of £50.
-However, when another Third Division club, Durham City approached Hartlepools United, the directors agreed to let Hopkins leave on a free transfer.
+However, when another Third Division club, Durham City, approached Hartlepools United, the directors agreed to let Hopkins leave on a free transfer.
 A pre-season profile suggested that the Durham club, whose financial situation meant their playing staff was about 80% amateur, were signing "the right sort" of professional player, which included the "experienced and clever" Hopkins.
-He missed only four league matches during the 1923–24 season, and scored three goals.
-He was appointed player-coach for 1924–25, and although he lost his place as first-team centre half to Joe Robson, he continued to contribute as coach and reserve-team player until the end of the season, at which point, at the age of nearly 37, he retired from playing.
+He missed only four league matches during the 1923–24 season and scored three goals.
+He was appointed player-coach for 1924–25.
+Although he lost his place as first-team centre-half to Joe Robson, he continued to contribute as coach and reserve-team player until the end of the season, at which point, at the age of nearly 37, he retired from playing.

-Hopkins was appointed as assistant trainer at Sheffield Wednesday in July 1927.
-After three-and-a-half years with Wednesday, he joined Second Division club Charlton Athletic as trainer before leaving them after six months to take up the vacancy as trainer to First Division Grimsby Town.
+Hopkins was appointed assistant trainer at Sheffield Wednesday in July 1927.
+After three and a half years with Wednesday, he joined Second Division club Charlton Athletic as trainer before leaving them after six months to take up the vacancy as trainer to First Division Grimsby Town.
 Grimsby were relegated in his first season, and in October 1932, he was released to accept the offer of a return to Charlton Athletic; Grimsby replaced him with Herbert Woods, who had trained the team when they were promoted three years earlier.

 After a few months with Port Vale as assistant trainer, Hopkins took over from George Holley as trainer to Barnsley in July 1936.
-In January 1938, while preparing the Barnsley players for an FA Cup match against Manchester United, he collapsed in the steam room at the team's hotel in Blackpool.
-He was admitted to the Victoria Hospital, where he died five days later.
+On 21 January 1938, while preparing the Barnsley players for an FA Cup match against Manchester United, he collapsed in the steam room at the team's hotel in Blackpool.
+He was admitted to the town's Victoria Hospital, where he died five days later.
 He and his wife, Amelia née Ellis, had two sons.